RistoBIn/international-website/src/pages/index.md

 ---
 templateKey: index-page
 title: 'SEALAB '
-seoDescription: >-
+seoDescription": >-
   You've never seen camera technology for harsh environment like this.
 We're offering AI Solutions under water with great computer vision techniques.
 Our system is open to third parties.
 heading: More than meets the eye
 bgimage: /img/sealab-water-hero-edit.jpg
 items: